jpmonettas/inspectable/README.md

 <img src="/doc/images/browser-all-ring.png?raw=true"/>

-Once in the browser, you can click on the specs to navigate down, or use the top bar to navigate back to previous visited specs:
+Once in the browser, you can click on the specs to navigate down to sub specs, or use the top bar to navigate back to previous visited specs:

 <img src="/doc/images/browser-ring-request.png?raw=true"/>